Jakafi (ruxolitinib) for myelofibrosis

 - secondary cancers, especially in current or former smokers

-If any of these occur, they will be treated as appropriate.
-In some cases, the Jakafi dose may need to be reduced or treatment interrupted.
-Jakafi shouldn’t be initiated in people with active serious infections.
+If any of these occur, they should be treated as appropriate.
+In some cases, doses may need to be reduced or treatment interrupted.
+Jakafi and Jakafi XR should not be started in people with active serious infections.

 Myelofibrosis symptoms could get suddenly worse when treatment is interrupted or discontinued.
-If that occurs, patients will receive supportive care, and reinitiation of Jakafi may be considered.
-When stopping Jakafi for reasons other than low blood cell counts, the dose should be gradually tapered.
+If that occurs, patients will receive supportive care, and reinitiation of Jakafi or Jakafi XR may be considered.
+When stopping Jakafi or Jakafi XR for reasons other than low blood cell counts, the dose should be gradually tapered.

 Patients are also advised not to breastfeed while using the medication and for two weeks after the last dose.